devxpod/GDC/readme.md

 * USE_COLOR_PROMPT=yes - enables colorized bash prompt in container.
 * SSH_KEYSCAN_HOSTS=gitlab.com github.com bitbucket.org - copies SSH keys from list of hosts to known-hosts file.
 * SSH_SERVER_PORT=<not set> - if set will start sshd and forward this port from host to sshd in container.
-* PORT_FWD1=<not set> - if sets forwards this port or range from host to container.
+* PORT_FWD0 through PORT_FWD9=<not set> - allows up to 10 custom ports to forwards to specified in docker compose format.
-* PORT_FWD2=<not set> - if sets forwards this port or range from host to container.
+* CUSTOM_PORTS=<auto set> - list of custom ports forwards from host to container.
 * EXTRA_PACKAGES=<not set> - if set should be a quoted space separated list of ubuntu:latest packages names you want installed.
 * NO_SSH_AGENT=<any value> - set this to any value to disable any attempt to mount SSH agent socket inside dev container.
 * COMPOSE_EX=<not set> - add specified compose yaml file to list of compose files that get loaded for solution.
 Note paths in specified compose.yaml are relative to generic-dev-container repo folder.